p3tsata/H-SAF_h90_with_R/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE [LICENSE](LICENSE) file for details.

 ## Acknowledgments